-Our library has about 18,000 items in its inventory including: books, DVD's, teacher read-a-rounds, and specialized curriculum.
+RSA's library has about 18,000 items in its inventory including: books, DVD's, teacher read-a-rounds, and specialized curriculum.
 Each week we have over 900 students coming into the library.
 It is a very busy and productive place.
 The librarian works closely with teachers to determine the types of books desired.
 She also solicits new book suggestions from students.
-In addition to student books the library has a teacher reference section.
+In addition to student books, the library has a teacher reference section.
 This reference section supports our theme-based teaching model.
 Each year, books and DVDs are brought out that reflect the current theme cycle.
 Finally, the library's Chinese and Chinese-English bilingual section of books and resources continues to grow.
-Each year the librarian works with the

-Mandarin Program teachers to determine needs and desires for new books to be added for student growth and interest.
+Each year the librarian works with the Mandarin Program teachers to determine needs and desires for new books to be added for student growth and interest.
+The Library and parent volunteers organize and implemented two very successful Scholastic Book Fairs.
+In 2016-2017 our book sales reached over \$13,000.
+Dollars earned from the sales are used to buy new rugs, books, and supplies.